 Areas of Expertise

-Jenni Owen is the Director of Policy Engagement and on the faculty of the Sanford School of Public Policy where she focuses on enhancing interaction among research, policy, and practice.
+At Duke, Owen is Director of Policy Engagement and on the faculty of the Sanford School of Public Policy, where she focuses on enhancing interaction among research, policy, and practice.

 Before coming to Duke, Owen was a senior policy advisor to Governor James B. Hunt Jr. and the planning director for the Hunt Institute for Educational Leadership and Policy.
 She has served on public and non-profit boards and in other civic engagement roles.
 She is a commissioner on the North Carolina Indigent Defense Services Commission, a member of the policy council of the Association of Public Policy and Management and was a member of the North Carolina Institute of Medicine’s Task Force on Early Childhood Obesity Prevention.